by Bob Barner. Publisher: Chronicle Books.

 Note: Template could be made for figure, students trace and cut out - or they could draw their own figure - depending on time.
 In previous years, Jeryl just had student draw the skeleton.
 Many drew family and pets - See example.

-Student work and teacher observation.- looking for recognizable pictures of students, students able to talk about the different lines being used.
+Evaluation: student work and teacher observation.- looking for recognizable pictures of students, students able to talk about the different lines being used.